ctools/ctools/doc/source/user_manual/getting.rst

 Some users have reported failure of a large fraction of the GammaLib unit tests after after typing ``make check``.
-In all cases, this was related to the absence of the directory where the shared ``libcfitsio`` library resides in the library load path.
+In all cases, this was related to not finding the ``libcfitsio`` library.
 To solve the issue, locate the directory where the shared ``libcfitsio`` library resides and then type

 .. code-block:: bash